junxit/us-congress-bills-116/bill.md

 ## § 3.
 Study examining the impact of ocean acidification and other environmental stressors on estuarine environments

-- **(a)** *In general* Not later than 60 days after the date of enactment of this Act, the Secretary of Commerce shall make appropriate arrangements with the Ocean Studies Board of the National Academies under which the Board shall conduct a study that—
+- **(a)** *In general* Not later than 60 days after the date of enactment of this Act, the Secretary of Commerce shall make appropriate arrangements with the National Academies of Sciences, Engineering, and Medicine (referred to in this Act as the “National Academies”) under which the National Academies shall conduct a study that—
   - **(1)** examines the existing science of ocean acidification in estuarine environments;
   - **(2)** examines the challenges to studying ocean acidification and ocean acidification’s interactions with other environment stressors in estuarine environments;
   - **(3)** provides recommendations for improving future research with respect to ocean acidification in estuarine environments; and